 The City recognizes that the affordability and availability of quality housing is critical to a vibrant and diverse community.
-The City's Housing Strategic Plan establishes a community vision that everyone has stable, healthy housing they can afford.
+The City's Housing Strategic Plan establishes a housing-first community vision that everyone has stable, healthy housing they can afford.

-- Supports enhancing funding for affordable housing throughout Colorado, including expanding the State Low Income Housing Tax Credit program and providing funding for affordable for-sale homes, but not increases to unrelated fees. - Supports increasing local government's ability to regulate, manage or generate alternative sources of funding for affordable housing, including publicprivate partnerships. - Supports maintaining stronger amendments to construction defect laws to promote the construction of owner occupied-attached housing. - Supports creating an adequate supply of housing for all income levels and continued public and private sector support for these efforts. - Supports exploring expansion of Mobile Home Act to address rent pad stabilization, transparency in utility billing, and other livability issues. - Supports consideration of changes that would permit municipalities to adopt rent stabilization policies. - Supports consideration of incentives and/or requirements to encourage land use reforms that will increase housing supply statewide, particularly through eliminating zoning barriers to accessible, healthy, affordable housing. - Supports policies that intentionally link transportation funding and housing funding so that investment is prioritized where there is policy alignment between multi modal infrastructure and transit supportive housing densities.
+- Supports enhancing funding for affordable housing throughout Colorado, including expanding the State Low Income Housing Tax Credit program and providing funding for affordable forsale homes, but not increases to unrelated fees. - 2.
+Supports increasing local governments' ability to regulate, manage or generate alternative sources of funding for affordable housing, including public-private partnerships. - 3.
+Supports maintaining stronger amendments to construction defect laws to promote the construction of owner-occupied attached housing. - 4.
+Supports creating an adequate supply of housing for all income levels and continued public- and private-sector support for these efforts. - Supports exploring expansion of the Mobile Home Act to address rent pad stabilization, transparency in utility billing and other livability issues. - 6.
+Supports consideration of changes that would permit municipalities to adopt rent stabilization policies. - 7.
+Supports continued funding and expansion of programs for eviction and foreclosure prevention, including provision of free legal assistance and adopting a statewide right to counsel for residents facing eviction or foreclosure. - Supports consideration of incentives and/or requirements to encourage land use reforms that will increase housing supply statewide, particularly through eliminating zoning barriers to accessible, healthy, affordable housing (e.g., increased density, accessory dwelling units, conversion of existing buildings to housing). - Supports policies that intentionally link transportation funding and housing funding so that investment is prioritized where there is policy alignment between multimodal infrastructure and transit-supportive housing densities. - 10.
+Supports funding and regional support for housing-first approaches to homelessness prevention including housing coordination and placement, rapid rehousing and supportive services (e.g., rental assistance, utility assistance, case management) to assist with housing retention and stability.

-- Supports funding and regional support for homelessness prevention, housing coordination and placement, and supportive services to assist with housing retention. - 10.
-Supports the development of a statewide disparity study, in consultation with local governments, to assess the state and local impacts of systemic racism on multiple indicators, e.g., housing affordability, social inclusion and economic opportunity, educational attainment, mental and physical health, and more.
+Supports the development of a statewide disparity study, in consultation with local governments, to assess the state and local impacts of systemic racism on multiple indicators (e.g., housing affordability, social inclusion and economic opportunity, educational attainment, mental and physical health).

-HUMAN RESOURCES high performing government
+HUMAN RESOURCES

-The City of Fort Collins is committed to the health, safety, and well-being of its employees.
-The City works diligently to be efficient and responsible stewards of tax dollars ensuring that employee compensation and benefits are meaningful, equitable, market-based, and competitive.
+The City of Fort Collins is committed to the health, safety and well-being of its employees.
+The City works diligently to be efficient and responsible stewards of tax dollars, ensuring that employee compensation and benefits are meaningful, equitable, market-based and competitive.
 The City believes that its residents, through their elected representatives on City Council, are in the best position to determine appropriate City employee compensation, benefits, appeal rights related to disciplinary action and policies.